-NAME OF COMMITTEE MEMBERS RELEVANT EXPERIENCE AND EDUCATION Michelle Cormier Since 2014, Ms. Cormier, CPA has been acting as an Operating Partner for Wynnchurch Capital (Canada) Inc. senior-level executive with experience in financial management, strategic consulting and corporate financing, she has in-depth knowledge of financial and public markets in Canada and the United States.
-Ms. Cormier sits on the boat of directors of Uni-Select Inc. and Champion Iron Ore Ltd. Martin Couture Mr. Couture is Chief Executive Officer of Sanimax Inc. Combining strong leadership skills with extensive operational experience he understands the breadth and complexity of accounting issues that can reasonably be expected to be raised in the course of reviewing the Corporation's financial statements.
-Nelson Gentiletti Mr. Gentiletti is a CPA and recently retired as Chief Operating and Chief Financial Officer of Loop Industries, Inc technology company listed on the NASDAQ.
-He has broad financing and accounting experience on a global be having served as Chief Financial Officer of Transcontinental Inc. and Transat AT Inc. Mr. Gentiletti currently ser on the board of directors and audit committee of Sportscene Group.
-He also serves on the board of directors Elif Lévesque Ms. Lévesque, CPA, possesses a vast experience in financial management through the various positions she had held in companies publicly traded on the Toronto and New York stock exchanges.
-She is the former Chief Financia Officer of Nomad Royalty Company Ltd. Ms. Lévesque is a member of the board of directors of G Mining Venture Corp. and is the chair of their audit committee.
+NAME OF COMMITTEE MEMBERS RELEVANT EXPERIENCE AND EDUCATION Michelle Cormier Since 2014, Ms. Cormier, CPA has been acting as an Operating Partner for Wynnchurch Capital (Canada) Inc. A senior-level executive with experience in financial management, strategic consulting and corporate financing, she has in-depth knowledge of financial and public markets in Canada and the United States.
+Ms. Cormier sits on the board of directors of Champion Iron Ore Ltd. Nelson Gentiletti Mr. Gentiletti is a FCPA and recently retired as Chief Operating and Chief Financial Officer of Loop Industries, Inc., a technology company listed on the NASDAQ.
+He has broad financing and accounting experience on a global basis having served as Chief Financial Officer of Transcontinental Inc. and Transat AT Inc. Mr. Gentiletti currently serves on the board of directors and audit committee of Sportscene Group.
+He also serves on the board of directors of Transcontinental Inc. and on the board of directors of Valuence Merger Corp.
+I. Elif Lévesque Ms. Lévesque, CPA, possesses a vast experience in financial management through the various positions she has held in companies publicly traded on the Toronto and New York stock exchanges.
+She is the former Chief Financial Officer of Nomad Royalty Company Ltd. Ms. Lévesque is a member of the board of directors of Sandstorm Gold Ltd, and G Mining Ventures Corp.
+For the latter, she is also the chair of their audit committee.